 The Board has developed a number of KPIs that are regularly reported and analysed, enabling timely decision making and action required to address underperformance.

-The principal KPIs are set out on the following page together with the Society performance for year ended 31 December 2021.
+The principal KPIs are set out below together with the Society performance for year ended 31 December 2022.
 More detail of the Society's performance can be found in the other sections of these statements.